ejk43/rfnoc-ootexample/README.md

 (if you hit problems, let me know: ejkreinar@gmail.com)

 If you want to use the HLS blocks, dont forget to append `HLS` to your make call (e.g., make E310_RFNOC_HLS)

-## Simulating HLS

-There's a few edits to the uhd-fpga repo needed to simulate HLS code.
-To get these edits, I have a uhd-fpga fork here: https://github.com/ejk43/fpga/tree/ejk/hls_testbench

-(For now, I've left these as separate forks online but I've applied the patches locally on my machine)

-After pulling these edits, it should be possible to successfully run "make xsim_hls" from the "rfnoc/testbenches/noc_block_addsuboot_tb" directory.

 ## Running on the FPGA